JPSteinmann/academic-kickstart/content/authors/admin/_index.md

   url: "https://en.kfn.de/kfn/institute/researcher/dr-jan-philip-steinmann/"

 # Short bio (displayed in user profile at end of posts)
-bio: Head of the Research Unit “Causes and developments of deviant behaviour” at the Criminological Research Institute of Lower Saxony (KFN), Germany
+bio: Head of the research unit “Aetiology of deviance” at the Criminological Research Institute of Lower Saxony (KFN), Germany

 # Interests:
 # -